-We hope that you will think about spreading joy throughout the holiday season that is approaching and every day after that.
+We hope that you will think about spreading joy not only today, but every day after that.
 After all, what we do to help others in the community can build positivity.

 We’ve shared a few ideas on how you can do your part and spread kindness.